CODE OF CONDUCT TOWARDS CONSUMERS

 2.4.
 Order Form

-An order form shall be delivered to the consumer at the time of sale, which shall identify the company and the direct seller and provide the consumer with the full contact details of the company and where applicable the direct seller, and all material terms of the sale (corresponding to 2.2).
+A written Order Form shall be delivered or made available to the Consumer at or prior to the time of the initial sale.
+In the case of a sale made via mail, telephone, the Internet, or similar non face-to-face means, a copy of the Order Form shall have been previously provided, or shall be included in the initial order, or shall be provided in printable or downloadable form via the Internet.
+The order form shall identify the company and the direct seller and provide the consumer with the full contact details of the company and where applicable the direct seller, and all material terms of the sale.

 Companies and direct sellers shall make sure that any order form contains, whether it is a legal requirement or not, a right of withdrawal during a period that is not less than 14 days, including the right and conditions to obtain reimbursement of any payment or goods traded in; or informs the consumer of an absence of right of withdrawal.
 Companies and direct sellers offering an unconditional right of return shall provide it in writing.